svanderbleek/interactive-math/README.md

 * Connecting Abstract Algebra to Secondary Mathematics, for Secondary Mathematics Teachers
 * The Language of Mathematics: A Linguistic and Philosophical Investigation
+* Proof Technology in Mathematics Research and Teaching

 ## Sage